Mauro Giuliani: Theme and variations

 Giuliani's achievements as a composer were numerous.
-Giuliani's 150 compositions for guitar with opus number constitute the nucleus of the nineteenth-century guitar repertory.
+Giuliani's 150 compositions for guitar with opus numbers constitute the nucleus of the nineteenth-century guitar repertoire.
 He composed extremely challenging pieces for solo guitar as well as works for orchestra and Guitar-Violin and Guitar-Flute duos.

 Significant pieces by Giuliani include his three guitar concertos (op.
 30, 36 and 70); a series of six fantasias for guitar solo, op.
 119–124, based on airs from Rossini operas and entitled the "Rossiniane"; several sonatas for violin and guitar and flute and guitar; a quintet, op.
 65, for strings and guitar; some collections for voice and guitar, and a Grand Overture written in the Italian style.
 He also transcribed many symphonic works, both for solo guitar and guitar duo.
 One such transcription arranges the overture to The Barber of Seville by Rossini, for two guitars.
 There are further numerous didactic works, among which is a method for guitar that is used by modern teachers.

 Today, Giuliani's concertos and solo pieces are widely performed by professionals.